openhwgroup/cva6/util/toolchain-builder/README.md

 `build-toolchain.sh` script must have sufficient permissions to create the missing directories of the installation location._

-Once a configuration name `CONFIG_NAME` and an installation location `INSTALL_LOCATION` are chosen, use
+Once a configuration name `CONFIG_NAME` and an installation location `INSTALL_DIR` are chosen, use

     sh get-toolchain.sh CONFIG_NAME
     # E.g.,
-    # sh get-toolchain.sh gcc-10.2.0-baremetal
+    # sh get-toolchain.sh gcc-13.1.0-baremetal

 to fetch/update the source code and to check out the matching baseline of code.